matteocorti/tmstatus.sh/README.md

 # tmstatus.sh

-A simple script to summarise the Time Machine backup status
+A simple script to summarize the Time Machine backup status

-The script takes no argumets and shows the current status of Time Machine (on macOS)
+The script takes no arguments and shows the current status of Time Machine (on macOS)

 Sample output